I’ve had this fake ficus plant for 15 years. Its condition is so poor that it can’t fake being a fake plant anymore.

 I spend a lot of time thinking about and working towards the future.

-Whether it be my kids’ future, what my wife and I would like to renovate in our house, CrossFit goals, growth of my agency (ProtoFuse), professional expertise goals, how the Chicago Bears’ new Free Agents and Draft will impact their 2018 season — the list can keep going.
+Whether it be my kids’ future, CrossFit goals, growth of my agency (ProtoFuse), professional expertise goals, how the Chicago Bears’ new Free Agents and Draft will impact their 2018 season — the list can keep going.

 I’m always thinking “What’s next?” and don’t spend near enough time reflecting or thinking about the past.
 My natural state is forward, not backward.